aszkiel71/scihlp/README.md

+(The project was created using MVC and SOLID rules)

 # SciHlp - Data Analysis & Organization Tool

 SciHlp is a desktop application that integrates several useful functionalities for data analysis and organization.
 The application provides a user-friendly interface for visualizing mathematical functions, fetching weather data, managing a to-do list, and handling user profiles with email notifications.